Why fly at parkland college?

 Need even more reasons?
 Parkland College primes you for success at a fraction of the cost of a four-year school.
 With small class sizes, you’re not just a number—you get one-on-one attention.
 Highly qualified instructors bring professional expertise and innovative teaching to the classroom.

-Okay, just one more: Our proximity to the University of Illinois at Urbana-Champaign offers the opportunity to transfer into some of the world’s best academic programs and other aviation opportunities with Lewis University, Western Michigan University, and the University of Wisconsin Oshkosh.
+Okay, just one more: Our proximity to the University of Illinois at Urbana-Champaign offers the opportunity to transfer into some of the world’s best academic programs and other aviation opportunities with Lewis University, Southern Illinois University Carbondale, Western Michigan University, and the University of Wisconsin Oshkosh.

 Want more information?
 Read on.